Dongs7/FSND_P1_Movie/readme.md

 In order to generate html file, type 'python main.py' from the command prompt.
 Then 'project1.html' file will be generated.
 - Users can watch movie trailers and vew information by clicking on poster images.
 - Movies can be filtered by rating by clicking buttons on the top of the page

+*all movie stories are cited from imdb plot summary